RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 ## Getting help

-As mentioned, you will almost certainly find yourself lost, stuck, or confused on *something* in this course, possibly quite often.
+As mentioned, you will almost certainly find yourself lost, stuck, or confused on *something* in this course at some point.
 This is not a defect in your character or intelligence; it's a sign you are being challenged, and you can turn that challenge into real growth by **seeking out help as soon as you need it**.

 Make every effort to get yourself unstuck and resolve your questions on your own first.
 But then: